The Creation Calendar shows Hebrew

 strong, because He poured out His soul even to death, and was numbered with

 He bore the sin of many, and made intercession for the transgressors.

 The Calendar Restoration Project is a historical work in progress to restore the Creation Calendar of Scripture.

 Based on the whole counsel of Scripture, it is evident that the Creation Calendar is a 7000 year calendar modeled

 on the seven days of creation.
 It is composed of 140 Jubilee Cycles of 50 years.

-has indicated in Genesis 6:3 that the Sabbath of millennia and the Kingdom Age of
+seems to indicate that the Millennial Sabbath and the Age of Life with

 the Messiah will begin after 120 Jubilee Years.